deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_3.png" alt="">

-What Intel means, by the their statement in Alex's talk, is that only ONE of the paging structure table entry (a page table entry) is needed to be set to kernel, in order for SMEP to not bat an eye at the address.
+What Intel means by the their statement in Alex's talk, is that only ONE of the paging structure table entry (a page table entry) is needed to be set to kernel, in order for SMEP to not trigger.
 We do not need all 4 entries to be supervisor (kernel) mode!

-This is great for us, from a exploit development standpoint- as this _GREATLY_ reduces our workload (we will see why shortly)!
+This is wonderful for us, from an exploit development standpoint- as this _GREATLY_ reduces our workload (we will see why shortly)!

 Let's learn how we can leverage this new knowledge, by first examining the current PTE control bits of our shellcode page: